Does winning MVP, Cy clear path to Cooperstown?

 Three or more: HOF-worthy

-Bonds, who won a record seven MVPs, is the lone outlier here -- but not because of a lack of production.
-His 162.8 career WAR as a position player ranks first all-time, but links to performance-enhancing drugs have clouded the picture of his Hall candidacy.
-After Bonds received 60.7% support in his eighth voting cycle, it remains to be seen whether enough BBWAA voters will reconsider his case in his final two years on the ballot.
+Bonds, who won a record seven MVPs, and Rodriguez, who won three, are the outliers here -- but not because of a lack of production.
+Bonds' 162.8 career WAR as a position player ranks first all-time, but links to performance-enhancing drugs clouded the picture of his Hall candidacy.
+Rodriguez's 117.5 is 12th on that same list.
+Rodriguez, who was suspended for PEDs, received 34.8% of the vote in his third year on the ballot in 2024.

 The other seven players in this category each won exactly three MVP Awards.
 Musial, Mantle and Schmidt were first-ballot Hall of Famers, while Berra got in on his second ballot, DiMaggio on his fourth, Campanella on his seventh and Foxx on his eighth.